TV review: The Crown. Season 5. Episode 5: The Way Ahead

 The onetime Trainspotting actor, Jonny Lee Miller plays Britain’s Prime Minister, John Major.
 Major mostly sits quietly while lots of people talk at him in this episode.
 It is not really made clear whether this is because he is supposed to be naturally inscrutable or because he is keeping quiet because he senses he is out of his depth.
 Prince Charles, in this, seems to be plotting to encourage the Queen to abdicate and waffles vaguely and attempting to draw vague parallels with the decision to replace the ageing sixty-something Thatcher with the male forty-something Major.
 Princess Margaret (Lesley Manville) typically attempts to embarrass Major socially.
 Diana and the Queen are more polite to him.
 Sadly, there is no repeat of the scene in the Chris Morris comedy, The Day Today, in which the Queen and Major have a full-blown fight during their weekly audience together.

 TV review: The Crown.
-Series 5: Preview
+Season 5: Preview

 1991…